 Episode 6: Make a Way Out of No Way

-This Episode is about dissonance, divergence and disruption.
+What we wrote about it at the time: This Episode is about dissonance, divergence and disruption.
 It’s about flight and fugitivity.
 It explores the gap between the presumed social norms of race, sex, gender and sexuality, and the qualities of lived, real experience those norms fail to allow for.
 It is about the ideological weapons of control ‘democracy’ utilizes to create spaces so tight it seems impossible to manoeuvre within them.
 And it asks whether it is possible for communities, even while so constrained, to practice being somewhere else – practically, socially and aesthetically making a way out of what is at hand and rehearsing in anticipation of what is to come.

 This Episode questions categories of race, sex, gender and sexuality and celebrates communities who’s politics and art forms prove the lie of such distinctions.
 It is about realness and bodies that tell many stories simultaneously.
 It is about working class American dance (Krumping, Flexing, Mutant, Voguing), black poetry, queer counter-publics, cultural history and theology, ballroom & house music.
 It is in conversation with communities who challenge the prison industrial complex and who organise in the face of multiple oppressions.
 It features a queer operatic requiem, the greatest film in the African-American canon, and counter canonical impulses at the dawn of a singular black cinema.
 It is about the noise of black and/or queer sociality.